albeerto-dev/Beerboy/README.md

 ## Version
 V 1.0
 ## About
-Beerboy 2.0 is a brewing controller developed by `Alberto M. Ramagini`.
+`Beerboy` is a brewing controller developed by `Alberto M. Ramagini`.